heatblazer/recd2/README.md

     06.12.2016: Granulated project to smaller and added another to mailing list.
     09.12.2016: Now using IPC for messaging between plugins.
 Fast and simple.
     15.12.2016: Now plugins have get and set Name functions to find them later.
+    24.01.2017: A lot of bugfixes and memory leaks fixes.
+    24.01.2017: A partially working (still not configured well) ALSA recorder.
+    24.01.2017: A FFT plugin tested, still for now a memory crash is preset, but will fix it ASAP.
+    24.01.2017: Yet more leaks and fixes are being made...
+    24.01.2017: Some fixes: Now I don`t use QThread, rather I use pthreads.

 ## KISS FFT
     KISS FFT - A mixed-radix Fast Fourier Transform based up on the principle,